ON THIS PAGE: You will learn about the different types of treatments doctors use for people with colorectal cancer. Use the menu to see other pages.

 Radiation therapy is typically given in the United States for rectal cancer over 5.5 weeks before surgery.
 However, for certain patients (and in certain countries), a shorter course of 5 days of radiation therapy before surgery is appropriate and/or preferred.

-A newer approach to rectal cancer is currently being used for certain people.
+A newer approach to rectal cancer is currently being used for certain patients.
 It is called total neoadjuvant therapy (or TNT).
 With TNT, both chemotherapy and chemoradiation therapy are given for about 6 months before surgery.
-This approach is still being studied to determine which patients will benefit most.

 Side effects of radiation therapy